Nano Banana Prompts for Landscapes (2026)

 Prompt: "Joshua trees in foreground, Milky Way arching across sky, desert night astrophotography, long exposure, cool blue and purple tones, shot on Sony A7R IV 14mm with star tracker"

-Cityscape and Urban Landscapes
+Cityscape and Urban Landscape Prompts

 Prompt: "Bridge railing in foreground, city skyline at blue hour, lights beginning to turn on, reflection in river, urban landscape photography, cinematic and grand"